Fornaxian/pixeldrain_web/res/include/md/abuse.md

 to pixeldrain.

-If you have found content which falls in any of these categories on pixeldrain please report it with the report button on the download page or by sending an e-mail.
+If you have found content which falls in any of these categories on pixeldrain please report it by sending an e-mail to [abuse@pixeldrain.com](mailto:abuse@pixeldrain.com).
+Please state clearly in which category the content falls, and don't forget to include a link to the content itself in the e-mail.
 When reporting links through e-mail pay attention to the rules described below.

 ## E-Mail reporting rules